murphygroup/docker-cellorganizer/README.md

 Cell types for which generative models for at least some organelles have been built include human HeLa cells, mouse NIH 3T3 cells, and Arabidopsis protoplasts.
 Planned projects include mouse T lymphocytes and rat PC12 cells.

+### CellOrganizer v2.7.2

+#### Enhancements
+* Created method slml2slml.
+The method joins together multiple model files.
+* Updated methods for CellOrganizer for Galaxy.

+#### Fixes
+* Fixed several small issues that accelerate synthesis.
+* Fixed issues with the creation of OME.TIFFs with ROIs.

 ### CellOrganizer v2.7.1

 #### Enhancements